Amended October 2022

 3.4 Youth Sections.
 Branches established on college and high school campuses and consisting of students will be called Local Youth Sections.
 Youth Sections must have at least five (5) full members in good standing with national DSA.
 The chairs of Local Youth Sections shall make every effort to regularly report to and attend the meetings of the Local and the Steering Committee.
 Youth Section chairs are elected internally.

 ARTICLE 4.
 Local Meetings & Conventions

-4.11 New members will receive Local Convention voting credentials thirty (30) days after their join date.
-Members whose dues have lapsed within the previous six (6) months may renew their dues prior to or the day of the Local Convention and thereby restore their voting credentials.
+4.1.1 New members will receive voting credentials thirty (30) days after their join date.
+Members whose dues are in arrears (ie., past due) may renew at the start of any meeting or convention of the Local and thereby restore their voting credentials.

 4.2 Between Local Conventions, the Regular Meeting is the operating legislative body of the Local.
-Regular Meetings will be held at least eight times annually, the time and place of which shall be set in a schedule published and distributed by the Coordinating Committee.
-Regular Meetings will set policy and work priorities for the Local and will include political education sessions and reports from branches, working groups, and committees.
+Regular Meetings will be held at least eight (8) times annually, the time and place of which shall be set in a schedule published and distributed by the Steering Committee.
+Regular Meetings will set policy and work priorities for the Local and will include political education sessions and reports from committees, campaigns, and other official groups of the Local.

-4.21 Mid-Year Convention.
-The Regular Meeting held in April will be a special meeting to elect new leadership to branches and working groups and to assess the overall work of the Local.
+4.2.1 Mid-Year Convention.
+The Regular Meeting held in April will be a special meeting to assess the status of Local committees and campaigns and other ongoing work.

-4.3 An Emergency Meeting may be called by the Local Coordinating Committee with five (5) days notice when an urgent and important matter requires deliberation.
+4.3 An Emergency Meeting may be called by the Steering Committee with five (5) days notice when an urgent and important matter requires deliberation.

 4.4 A quorum of ten percent (10%) of the members, but not fewer than seven (7) persons, is required to conduct business at any meeting or convention of the Local.